mrazomej/phd/src/chapter_04/section_14_Nns_def.md

 Specifically, during the first round, a reviewer did not like the idea that the value of $N_{NS} = 4.6 \times 10^6$ assumed that the entirety of the genome was available for non-specific binding of the repressor.
 We will consider how reasonable this is at the end of the section.
-However, As we will show first, the specific value of $N_{NS}$ is analogous to the zero potential energy or the reference concentration state.
+However, as we will show first, the specific value of $N_{NS}$ is analogous to the zero potential energy or the reference concentration state.
 Thus, it is only the free energy differences that matter at the end of the day.
 For the second round of reviews, the same reviewer